-No children hover by the concrete pillars of the waterfront, tugging on the chains between the pillars, nor do any throw shells at gulls to make them squawk.
-I do not see the seaweed and barnacles attached at the base of the wharf, though they must be there, swooshing and feeding and filtering, just below the tide-line.
-No boats— not puttering,drifting, or moored—are anywhere to be seen, not even beyond the bridge, which lies ahead of me.
-No need for the keeper in his keeper house to pull a lever, twist a wheel, and pry apart an artery for the occasional proud vessel to pass through.
-No horns blast.
+No children hover by the concrete pillars of the waterfront, tugging on the chains between them, or harass the squawking gulls.
+Nor do I see the seaweed and barnacles attached at the base of the wharf, which must be there, swooshing and feeding and filtering just below the surface.
+No other boats—puttering,drifting, or moored—are anywhere to be seen, not even beyond the bridge, which is far off to my right.
+No need for the keeper in his keeper house to pull the lever, twist a wheel, and pry the bridge apart for the occasional proud ship to breeze through.
 I see and think about only the simplest ordinary things: the faraway shore with its chains, the silent pillars, billowy trees in the park, the empty tourist swings by the water.
 And all the shiny waves between.

-The sky bathes me with blue.
-I’ve stopped rowing.
+The sky welcomes me with summer blue, and I stop rowing.
 Nobody asks anything of me or about me.
 This is contentment: the perfect moment.

 (Almost sleepy is how I feel.)

-Through rowlocks, I draw the oars and lay them across my knees.
-The boat turns, groaning within a muddy green swirl, gently, alone atop what might be the smallest of the ocean’s eddies.
+Through rowlocks I draw up the oars and lay them across my knees.
+The boat turns, creaking, ever-so-gently, along the subtle swirl of an ocean’s lesser eddy.

-There’s the bridge — my destination, I presume — and above the bridge, glancing up, I marvel at the bluer-than-blue sky, a cerulean dome.
-If I were to follow this course, I would spill out into the open sea.
+I look to the bridge, my former destination, and then above the bridge, glancing up, I marvel at the bluer-than-blue sky, a cerulean dome.
+If one were to follow that sky, one would eventually spill into the open sea.

-A slash across the sky–quite high and so faint as to seem insubstantial.
+A horizontal streak cuts across the sky–quite high and so faint as to seem insubstantial.
 A line that should not be there, I think, squinting up at the brightness.
 A contrail?
-No. It is bluish, but not as blue as the rest — a thought that disappointments.
-Along its top, tiny tufts gather into a swooped-up shape.
-Because there’s only a mild differentiation to the color, I suspect what I see isn’t real.
+No. It is bluish, but not as blue as the sky, a thought that disappointments.
+All along the top, tiny tufts gather into a long, swooping shape, and yet with such a subtle difference in color, I think that what I’m seeing may not be real.

 But the frothy band crisps as I watch.
 This is real.
-Impossibly high, lofty winds shear a line of foam, so diminutive, it’s almost too flimsy to comprehend.
-And while this has truly been a perfect, perfect day—the sun shines warm upon my face and arms—the largest tsunami imaginable looms in the east, a cataclysm looms, shudderingly silent, brushing the heavens with its frothy lips.
+Impossibly high, lofty winds shear a line of foam, so minuscule, it is almost too tiny to perceive.
+And while this is a perfect day—the sun still shines warm upon my face and arms—the largest tsunami imaginable looms in the east, closer and closer, shudderingly silent, brushing the heavens with its frothy lips.
 As it approaches, a mountain of water blots out my sky with muted shades of blue.

-Nowhere to hide, no one to protect, I sit alone in my rowboat while barely perceptibly the wave tips and lunges.
-I am struck with dread…
+Nowhere to hide, nobody to protect, I sit alone in my rowboat.
+Barely perceptible, the wave tips and lunges, and I am struck with a sickening dread…

 (But this sensation passes quickly, as all must and do.)

-I am afloat in a rowboat on a brilliant stretch of water while my heaven narrows to a close.
-I lie back, eerily calm, and wait for the deafening roar, for a mountain to fall on my head and smother everything I am and have ever been under its drear, sobering immensity.
+I am afloat in a sunny rowboat on glistening water while the sky narrows to a close.
+Lying back, eerily calm, I wait for the deafening roar, a mountain to fall on my head, smothering everything I am and have ever been under its drear immensity.